 Dr. Wicklund is a speech-language pathologist who has helped many corporate speakers with their projection, quality, resonance and optimal posture in order to make a dynamic presentation.

-SINGING VOICE THERAPY/SPEAKING VOICE THERAPY* AT CHICAGO CENTER FOR PROFESSIONAL VOICE:
+SINGING VOICE THERAPY/SPEAKING VOICE THERAPY* AT FLORIDA CENTER FOR PROFESSIONAL VOICE:

 Dr. Wicklund is a singing instructor who is also a degreed speech pathologist, and sub-specializes in singers/speakers who have injured/dysphonic voices.
 Some of the injuries/conditions she assists in treating (as part of the therapy team of ENT doctor, speech pathologist and singing teacher) are functional, organic, neurological and idiopathic voice disorders and disorders of misuse such as: